OUR OFFICE HAS MOVED TO POLK 305

-The summer program is broken up into two separate, 3 credit courses: Special Education 100 and Art 105.
+The summer program is broken up into two separate, 3 credit courses: Success 100 and Art 105.

-The Special Education 100 course consists of 3 sub-courses: College Reading, Written Expression, and Transition to College, each equally weighted in the final course grade.
-Although the Special Education 100 course does not count towards the credits necessary for graduation, students will learn valuable skills to prepare for college-level reading and writing, as well as gaining familiarity with the unique transition issues that individuals with language-based learning disabilities face upon entering post-secondary education.
+The Success 100 course consists of 3 sub-courses: College Reading, Written Expression, and Transition to College, each equally weighted in the final course grade.
+Although the Success 100 course does not count towards the credits necessary for graduation, students will learn valuable skills to prepare for college-level reading and writing, as well as gaining familiarity with the unique transition issues that individuals with language-based learning disabilities face upon entering post-secondary education.

 This sub-course is a systematic instruction covering phonemes, affixes, and roots and is used to develop the ability to read and therefore comprehend college-level textbooks and materials.
 Similar instruction is employed to teach spelling.
 Syllabication for both reading and spelling purposes is also taught.